itsspyner/webServer/README.md

 ### Implementation of the program
 - node index.js
-- Then head to browser and type (localhost:3000)
+- Then head to postman->file hit new and click in http.
+- Then change the get request to post request and write (http://localhost:4000/json) in url.
+- Then in the body section choose raw and put the JSON resume data.
-- The the resume will be in the current directory you are in
+- Then click on send the resume will be generated in postman.